XTB Trading Review 2023

 However, XTB charges spreads that can be surprisingly high for stock CFDs.
 For example, Amazon shares traded on the platform with a spread of more than 200 pips.
 UK shares were generally less expensive – Barclays, for instance, traded with a spread of 0.07 pips.

 XTB is commission-free for forex, index, commodities, and cryptocurrency trading with a Standard account.
 But regardless of what type of account you choose, you will pay fixed commissions for stock and ETF trading with this broker.

 The broker charges a flat commission of 0.08% for every stock and ETF trade, regardless of what type of account you have.
 The minimum commission is £10 for most trades, so you cannot save money by placing smaller orders.
 When considering the per-trade commission and the spread on stock CFDs together, XTB is actually one of the more expensive UK brokers for stock and ETF trading.

 XTB is relatively light on account fees.
 The platform doesn’t have deposit or withdrawal fees, although you must withdraw at least £100 at a time.
-There is an inactivity fee, but it is just £10 per month after one year without trading.
+There is an inactivity fee, set at £10 per month after one year without trading.